calligraphy, desert landscapes, odd animal portraits

 the morning gather:

-e.g. just spent two hours deciding to go out and get some things out of the van, it was a struggle to get my boots on, i ended up washing my hair. finally i was ready for the long walk (what, about 45 feet) and down the stairs. glorious day, fresh air and sun after the long long rain, and there i was, in my element, checking oil, checking tires, pulling crocosmia before it spread along the fence, hauling a box and a bag and a chainsaw and a few things on hangers into the house. curious.
+e.g. just spent two hours deciding to go out, finally i was ready for the long walk (what, about 45 feet) and down the stairs.
+Glorious day, fresh air and sun after the long long rain, and there i was, in my element, checking oil, checking tires, pulling crocosmia before it spread along the fence, hauling a box and a bag and a chainsaw and a few things on hangers into the house. curious.

 ah. there’s the new moon.